koto-moya/MNIST/notes.md

 ## Benchmarking

-Whenever desinging a model you should first create a benchmark through tradtional means with which you can compare your model to.
+Whenever designing a model you should first create a benchmark through traditional means with which you can compare your model to.

 In the case of MNIST we simply gather the average of the numbers in question.
 These look like